AniRockShady/Web-scraping-Project/README.md

 # Beautiful Soup: How to Run

-Please fetch this repository on you local device Navigate to "soup" folder and run "NetflixmoviesInfo.py" It will will be generating the csv file named "Netflixmovies.csv"
+Please clone this repository on you local device Navigate to "soup" folder and run "NetflixmoviesInfo.py" It will will be generating the csv file named "Netflixmovies.csv"

 # Selenium: How to Run

-Please fetch this repository on you local device Navigate to "selenium" folder and run "RottentomatoesSeleniumScraper.py" It will will be generating the csv file named "Output-HundredBestFilmsInfo.csv"
+Please clone this repository on you local device Navigate to "selenium" folder and run "RottentomatoesSeleniumScraper.py" It will will be generating the csv file named "HundredBestFilmsInfo.csv"

+(<b>extra detail</b>: in the selenium folder we have also attached our previous approach to the project: my scraper does the job of scraping specified number of tweets from YahooFinance twitter profile)

 # Scrapy: How to Run
-- Fetch this repository to your local device.
+- Clone this repository to your local device.
 - Use this command in terminal: _cd /mnt/(Your Local Path here)/Webscrapping-Project/scrapy_
 - Then in the terminal Run **_scrapy crawl t1_spider -O output.csv_**  to just get the output.csv in scrapy folder
 - In this folder you will already find movielist.csv which was extracted by me.